 Peugeot said last month that first-quarter revenue fell 7.3 percent after cutting prices to stem a contraction in the demand for cars in Europe.

 Peugeot is setting up a broad alliance with General Motors Co.
-(GM) that includes developing vehicles and joint purchasing as the two carmakers work together to turn around their European operations.
+(GM:US) that includes developing vehicles and joint purchasing as the two carmakers work together to turn around their European operations.

 To contact the reporters on this story: Anne-Sylvaine Chassany in London at firstname.lastname@example.org; Aaron Kirchfeld in Frankfurt at email@example.com; Mathieu Rosemain in Paris at firstname.lastname@example.org